Roman

 • Cornelia

-These names are often given to children in English-speaking countries and are still popular today.
+These names are often given to children in English-speaking countries & are still popular today.
 English-speaking parents may also choose to use Roman names as middle names or surnames.

 Roman Names in Romania

-Romania has a strong connection to Roman history and culture, and Roman names are still very popular in the country.
+Romania has a strong connection to Roman history & culture, & Roman names are still very popular in the country.
 Some of the most popular Roman names in Romania include:

 • Aurelia